paulabergman/intro-to-biostats-r/chapter1.md

 diabetes<-read.table("https://raw.githubusercontent.com/paulabergman/intro-to-biostatistics-with-r/master/Diabetes.txt",header=TRUE,row.names=1)
 ```
 *** =instructions
 - Draw a barplot of the variable 'gender' in diabetes-dataset.
 Add a title and colour to you plot.
+Don't be afraid to get creative!
 - Draw a histogram of the variable 'age' in cardiac-dataset.
 Add a title and colour to you plot.
 - Draw a boxplot for cholesterol ('chol') in diabetes- data by gender.
 Add a title and different colours for the two boxes.